Life after COVID: what changes can we expect?

 Air travel restrictions were among the first actions governments took to control the spread of infection.
 And they will be the last to be lifted.
 The downturn in air travel will be well received by supporters of the #nofly movement – the pressure to reduce air travel due to environmental concerns.
 Others are feeling stifled already.

 The use of public transport for work is less affected in terms of restrictions.
-Although commuters are avoiding these where possible to reduce risk of exposure.
-So we can expect a rise in private vehicle use when lock-down is lifted.
-On the upside commute via walk or bike may increase where this is an option.
+Although commuters are avoiding these where possible to reduce the risk of exposure.
+So we can expect a rise in private vehicle use when the lockdown is lifted.
+On the upside commuting via walk or bike may increase where this is an option.

 Travel plans will bounce back post-virus, but by then we will have become familiar with new ways of working, so it’s unlikely business travel will return to anything like previous volumes.
 We can only hope that the habit to commute by bike or foot will stick.